azide0x37/wifey/README.md

 For view rendering, we are using [Koa Views][koa-views] module defaulting to [Jade][jade] as our preferred template syntax but you can change that by installing it manually and changing the mappings in `app/config/app.js` under the `views` property.

 Our `app/controllers/welcome.js` controller shows how to render views.

-## Services
-We're working on a few services to default ship with Vulcan, right now we've got a Mailer service that is added to all your controllers using a middlware step to define `this.mailer`.

-### ‣ Mailer
-The Mailer service utilizes [Nodemailer][nodemailer] under the hood with some custom transports by us, such as the file and console mailer.
-You can configure the mailer in `app/config/mail.js`

-#### Console Transport
-The Console Transport returns the response of the mailer back when you `yield` it so you can do checks on it.
-This does not send any mail.

-### File Transport
-The File Transport directs the final email into `storage/emails.log` for you to inspect.
-This is great to test your emails.

-## Vulcan CLI
-To help with mundane tasks like creating database migrations, seeds, and generating boilerplate.
-We've included the `vulcan` command line file.
-This can be invoked by running `node vulcan` inside your application directory.
-By not supplying a sub command, the default help output is sent.
-You can see a list of all commands that are available and even dive into them with the `--help` flag.

-The CLI also loads custom commands that you can define by creating the command inside your `app/commands/` folder.
-By default we ship a example command called `greet` available at `app/commands/greet.js` so you can see how to create a command.

 [koa]: http://koajs.com
 [bookshelf]: http://bookshelfjs.org